 You’re also a panel member for Australian Golf Digest magazine, can you tell us more about that?

-Australian Golf Digest invited me to join their exclusive ranking panel Easter 2018 whilst we were away in Queensland.
+Australian Golf Digest invited me to join their exclusive ranking panel for Easter 2018 whilst we were away in Queensland.

 At this stage, I’d played 78 courses, and they said I should have been part of their panel earlier given all the courses I’d played!